-The profit of the Group for the period before taxation was £4.8m (compared to a loss of £3.3m for the year ended 31 December 2007).
-Basic and diluted earnings per share was 6.23p (prior period loss per share of 4.24p).
+The revenue of the Group for the period before taxation was £22m.
+Basic and diluted earnings per share were 10.46p (prior period 6.23p) and 9.99p (6.07p) respectively.
 No dividend is proposed.

 The expenditure of the Group has been directed towards progressing its assets through the clinical process to maximise their potential.